 The Power of a Health Care Advocate

 You hear a lot about how to prepare for a doctor’s visit: Make a list of medications you’re taking.
 Write down your questions.
 Complete any paperwork ahead of time, if you can.
-Now here’s one more thing to consider: Bring your health advocate with you.
+Here’s one more thing to consider: bringing a health advocate with you.

 As you age, you may have more health issues to discuss.
 Having two people hear the discussion and making sure they understand is much better than just one set of ears, since it can be difficult for one person to remember everything that’s been discussed.